Sajan81/MvcMovie/readme.txt

 going for part 4

-i have intalled my new versin of nugget package and in updated to it and it is showing no error
+i have intalled my new versin of nugget package and in updated to it and it is showing no error.It worked